 Tuition, Fees and Expenses

-Tuition and fee charges for the 2012-2013 sessions are available on the University Business Office website.
-The tuition and fees listed contribute to general maintenance and operation, instruction, and other university service costs, including recreational and health service facility costs.
+Tuition and fee charges for the 2010-11 sessions are available on the University Business Office Web site.
+The tuition and fees listed contribute to general maintenance and operation, instruction, and other university service costs, including recreational and health-service facility costs.
 The fees also support student activities such as the Student Government Association, University Program Board and student publications.

 The amounts listed do not include the cost of books or supplies.
 The university reserves the right to adjust tuition and fee charges because of rising costs or other conditions upon approval of the JMU Board of Visitors.